 At a glance

-A cross-channel gauge that estimates how much of your branded Pinterest paid traffic is cannibalising free organic reach you would have earned anyway.
+A cross-platform gauge that estimates how much of your branded Pinterest paid traffic is cannibalising free organic reach you would have earned anyway.
 Pinterest is a visual-discovery surface that overlaps heavily with Google for product and brand searches.
 When you run Promoted Pins targeting your own brand terms, a share of the clicks you pay for would have arrived for free through organic Pins or organic Google results.
 This card estimates that overlap so you can decide whether branded Pinterest spend is incremental or just buying clicks you already had.

 Calculation